Forward compatibility: Design principles

+These rules underlie forward compatibility in widely deployed languages and protocols.
+HTTP/1.1, for example, specifies that unrecognized header fields should be ignored by the recipient and must be forwarded by transparent proxies — a direct application of the "preserve unknowns" rule.

 Examples

 Telecommunication standards

 The introduction of FM stereo transmission, or color television, allowed forward compatibility, since monophonic FM radio receivers and black-and-white TV sets still could receive a signal from a new transmitter.
 It also allowed backward compatibility since new receivers could receive monophonic or black-and-white signals generated by old transmitters.